|

 UK

-- THE CONTROVERSIAL Caribbean Showcase in Hyde Park is to be axed this
+- The controversial Caribbean Showcase in Hyde Park is to be axed this

 year, The Voice can exclusively reveal.